vatpac-technology/sops/docs/terminal/sydney.md

 | Sydney Director East† |SFE| Sydney Director   | 125.300          | SY-DE_APP                               |
 | Sydney Flow†        |SFL|                |          | SY-FLW_CTR                               |

-† **Non-standard position** – may only be used in accordance with [VATPAC Ratings and Controller Positions Policy](https://cdn.vatpac.org/documents/policy/Controller+Positions+and+Ratings+Policy+v5.2.pdf)
+† *Non-standard positions* may only be used in accordance with [VATPAC Ratings and Controller Positions Policy](https://vatpac.org/publications/policies)

 ## Airspace
-The Sydney TMA spans a 45nm Radius around YSSY from SFC-FL280.
+The Sydney TMA spans a 45nm Radius around YSSY from `SFC` to `F280`.
 SY TCU is responsible for the Sydney TMA, except:
-a) BK CTR when **BK TWR** is online;
-b) CN CTR when **CN TWR** is online;
-c) R470 Restricted Area, when RIC TWR is online (or as negotiated)
+R470 Restricted Area, when RIC ADC is online (or as negotiated)
-d) any airspace released to an external unit (e.g. tower) either by NOTAM or as negotiated.

-BK CTR reverts to Class G when **BK TWR** is offline, and is administered by the relevant SY TCU controller.
+BK CTR reverts to Class G when **BK ADC** is offline, and is administered by the relevant SY TCU controller.
-CN CTR reverts to Class G when **CN TWR** is offline, and is administered by the relevant SY TCU controller.
+CN CTR reverts to Class G when **CN ADC** is offline, and is administered by the relevant SY TCU controller.
-SY TCU is responsible for the provision of ADC, SMC and ACD responsibilities when **SY TWR** is offline.
 ### Airspace Structural Arrangements

 Pursuant to Section 3 of the [VATPAC Ratings and Controller Positions Policy](https://cdn.vatpac.org/documents/policy/Controller+Positions+and+Ratings+Policy+v5.2.pdf), the following rules apply, in the order presented, to these controller positions, except **SFL**: